lolzfag/Apple-Xiaoyuzhou-Transcriber/README.md

 python app.py
 ```

-Open http://localhost:8000 in your browser, paste an episode link (e.g., `https://www.xiaoyuzhoufm.com/episode/...`), and click **转录**.
+Open http://localhost:8000 in your browser, paste an episode link (e.g., `https://www.xiaoyuzhoufm.com/episode/...` or `https://podcasts.apple.com/...?...i=...`), and click **转录**.
 When finished, the page shows the transcript and a link to download the `.txt` file.

+## For further imporvement

+1. The chinese transcription accuracy is sub-par, need to look at a new provider for such